linkarzu/linkarzu.github.io/_posts/neovim/06-29-markdown-setup-2024.md

 - I use both kitty and tmux, for this to work, you need to add the following lines to your tmux.conf file
-- Notice I added a `Spell: On` indicator to my lualine

 ```bash
 # Undercurl support (works with kitty)